ViktorBayanov/tsp_algo_spring_2018/README.md

-There're my homeworks by algorithms of intelligence data mining in this repository
+There're my homeworks by algorithms of intelligence data mining in this repository.